 These symptoms typically develop rapidly over a few days.
 Many patients develop weakness in the face, tongue, and swallowing muscles, but others also develop weakness of the limbs and breathing muscles and are then considered to have GBS-MFS overlap syndrome.
-After an infection, MFS can occur several days or up to four weeks later.
+After an infection, MFS can occur for several days or up to four weeks later.

 Clinical presentation of progressive weakness in >1 limb, and areflexia.

 Disease progression over days to 4 weeks, symmetry in the manifestations, mild sensory abnormalities, cranial nerve involvement, and autonomic dysfunction.

 The therapeutic regimen for MFS is nearly the same as that employed in managing GBS.
 It comprises immunotherapy, supportive care including pain control and respiratory support as needed, and physical and occupational rehabilitation.